Linear Optics#

 \[\begin{gather} \mathbf{E}, \mathbf{H} \sim \mathbf{a} \, e^{i \left( \omega \, t - \mathbf{k} \cdot \mathbf{x}\right)} + \text{c.c.} \end{gather}\]

 where the vector \(\mathbf{k}\) points in the direction of propagation.
-These solutions are plane waves and have uniform amplitude and phase across an infinite 2D plane.
-The “\(\text{c.c.}\)” stands for complex conjugate and contains the negated \(\omega\) and \(k\) terms.
-In general, the value of \(k\) is both negated and conjugated at negative frequency, i.e. \(k[-\omega] = -\overline{k}[\omega]\).
+Under the assumptions from above, these solutions are plane waves and have uniform amplitude and phase across an infinite 2D plane.
+The “\(\text{c.c.}\)” stands for complex conjugate and contains negated \(\omega\) and \(k\) terms.
+In general, the value of \(k\) at negative frequency is equal to the negated conjugated at positive frequency, i.e. \(k[-\omega] = -k^*[\omega]\).

 The vectoral relationship between the \(\mathbf{E}\) and \(\mathbf{H}\) fields can be found by substituting these solutions into Maxwell’s equations.
 The electric and magnetic fields are orthogonal to the direction of propagation and to each other.
 In the time-space domain \(\left(t, \mathbf{x}\right)\), the relationships are as follows: